 Because most of these acts work over a spatial location, awareness becomes rich and highly meaningful.
-By overhearing alouds, by observing players' moving their hands onto the table (consequential communication), by observing players' hand postures and resulting feedback (feedthrough), participants can easily determine the modes, actions and consequences of other people's actions.
-Gestures and speech are meaningful as they are designed to mimic what is seen and understood in physical environments; this meaning simplifies communication [2].
-As a player visually tracks what the other is doing, that other player is aware of where that person is looking and gains a consequential understanding of how that player understands one's own actions.
+By overhearing alouds, by observing players' moving their hands onto the table (consequential communication), by observing players' hand postures and

+Speech Commands in Warcraft III Speech Commands in The Sims Unit <#> Selects a numbered unit, e.g., one, two Rotate Rotates the canvas clockwise 90 degrees Attack / attack here [point] Selected units attack a pointed to location Zoom <in out=""></in> Zooms the canvas to one of three discrete levels Build <object> here [point]</object> Build object at current location, e.g., farm, barracks <first second=""> Floor</first> Moves the current view to a particular floor Move / move here [point] Move to the pointed to location Return to Neighborhood Allows a saved home to be loaded [area] Label as unit <#> Adds a character to a unit group Create <object> here [points / fists] okay</object> Creates object(s) at the current location e.g., table, pool, chair.
+Stop Stop the current action Delete [point] Removes an object at the current location Next worker Navigate to the next worker Walls <up <br="">Down&gt;</up> Shows / Hides walls from current view resulting feedback (feedthrough), participants can easily determine the modes, actions, and consequences of other people's actions.
+Gestures and speech are meaningful, as they are designed to mimic what is seen and understood in physical environments; this meaning simplifies communication [Clark 1996].
+As a player visually tracks what the other is doing, that other player is aware of where the first player is looking and gains a consequential understanding of how that player understands one's own actions.

+Table 1.
+The Speech and Gesture Interface to Warcraft III and the Sims